dhmunro/dudley/README.md

 dimensions are listed slowest varying to fastest varying, also called row-major or C order, which is also the default shape ordering in numpy.
 For example, `i4[3, 2]` means three pairs (never 2 triples!) of 32-bit integers.
-Dudley does not provide any way to reverse this shape ordering, so it cannot be the source of any confusion about the order of an array shape.
+Dudley intentionally does not provide any way to reverse this shape ordering.

-An array datatype need not be a primitive type; you can create compound data types like C structs or numpy records as described later.
+An array datatype need not be a primitive type; you can create compound data types like C structs or numpy records as described later, and you may define names for types you use frequently.

 IMAX and JMAX must have previously been declared as parameters, for example:

     IMAX: 7   # A parameter may have a fixed integer value,
     JMAX: i4  #   or its value may be stored in the data stream

 The difference is that IMAX is part of the Dudley layout - metadata - in the first case, while JMAX is part of the data stream itself.
 When a parameter